 It took 8 years and an unwavering belief in science to put the first men on the moon.
-So why, after many decades of compiling scientific evidence on Climate Change, much of it from NASA, can't we all respect the current science consensus and stand together again to protect the earth from human-caused Carbon emissions that are agreed to be the culprit in the global Climate Emergency?
+So why, after many decades of compiling scientific evidence on Climate Change, much of it from NASA, can't we all respect the current overwhelming science consensus and once again stand together again?
+This time we're standing in awe to protect the earth from human-caused Carbon emissions that are agreed to be the culprit in the global Climate Emergency?

 I'd heard the news and seen the evidence of the forests burning on my trip to Brazil and greater South America in 1980.
 This ecological and human carnage was a main reason Rio was chosen as ground zero in 1992, Ground Zero for immediate action on deforestation, species loss, human rights violations and Climate Change.
 Severn's language of this global truth seared into millions of young people the world over.
 It was assuredly directed at adults like me, just as Jimi had channelled with intensity to the adults of his generation in 1969.
 And now, 27 years after Severn spoke, the forests of Brazil are still burning and even more intensely and the Amazon shrinks.
 The Brazilian, Bolivian, Ecuadorian, Colombian, Peruvian, Venezuelan, Paraguayan, Uruguayan, Argentinian borders all share the Amazon, and IT IS a vital component in the battle against rising Carbon levels globally.
 But let's not get tunnel vision.
 Forests have been burning around the planet, wildfires in Siberia, Canada, USA, Greece, and Climate stories in the headlines almost every day.
 It should be clear that we are in the midst of a planetary emergency, that there are no borders, that there are no countries.
 There is only the one, THIS one planet.

-It's now 2019.
-Severn Cullis-Suzuki is 39 years old.
+And only months ago in 2019, Severn Cullis-Suzuki is 39 years old.
 On August 12th, 2019, the imposter-in-chief gutted the Endangered Species Act.
 The UN representative was quoted on August 28, 2019 saying "our generation has failed the younger generation".
-And now?
 I wonder about Severn?
 Despite her brave face, is she even sadder now?
 So I wrote her a long letter and I asked her.
 She replied beautifully and eloquently, in a long letter of compassion for the tragic loss of my daughter, and to acknowledge that she is sad, but that she's still fighting the good fight, and that's what really counts, to never give up trying to keep this world safe from harm for future generations.

 She is now focused on the critically endangered Xaayda kil (Skidegate dialect of the Haida language) with elders and working towards a change-oriented PhD at the University of British Columbia with the goal of conducting language research to help the revitalization of the Haida language.

 All we can say to her is "Don't lose hope Severn!"
 The work you've done and continue to do with Indigenous cultures is so meaningful and beautiful.
 Thank you.
 And in relief of your amazing efforts in 1992, and since, there is a new wave of young and passionate people rising, to try to take the torch from you, pick up for you, and pick you up, and make a difference.
 Like you, they are rising wherever they are needed on this fragile, beautiful and threatened earth.
-From Bolivia to Brazil, to Canada's West Coast, and the 150+ nations joining Greta and the millions she's inspired, make sure you attend the Climate Strike this September 20-27.
+From Bolivia to Brazil, to Canada's West Coast, and the 150+ nations joining Greta and the millions she's inspired.
+You were there with Greta in Vancouver attending the Climate Strike this September 20-27.
 It's clear there are no borders for this global crisis.
 It is our chance to stand together, as one again.

-Greta Thunberg is a new fighter, inspiring young people and old.
+Greta Thunberg has become a new fighter, inspiring young people and old.
 She's sailed across the Atlantic into stiff winds to speak at the UN Climate Conference on September 23rd.
-She's landing today August 28th, 2019.
+She landed August 28th, 2019, speaking her truth to power.
 Mark this day in your personal journal as another in history.